scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 .. class:: abstract

    Pattern matching is a powerful tool for symbolic computations, based on the well-defined theory of term rewriting systems.
-   Application domains include algebraic expressions, abstract syntax trees or XML and JSON data.
+   Application domains include algebraic expressions, abstract syntax trees, and XML and JSON data.
-   Unfortunately, no implementations of pattern matching as general and flexible as in Mathematica exists for Python.
+   Unfortunately, no implementation of pattern matching as general and flexible as in Mathematica exists for Python.
    Therefore, we created the open source module MatchPy_, which offers similar pattern matching functionality in Python.
    In addition, we implemented a novel algorithm which finds matches for large pattern sets more efficiently by exploiting similarities between patterns.